EllieDunstone/dbs_for_nanoseq/README.md

 The script "dnv_caller.Rmd" generates a DBS78 matrix (see <https://cancer.sanger.ac.uk/signatures/dbs/>) for signature analysis from a table of DNVs.
 This is based on a script written by Andrew Lawson.
 You can generate the table of DNVs using the script "dbs_calling_annotating_runs_subs.R".

+The script "dbs_call_correction.Rmd" uses the trinucleotide frequencies present in your NanoSeq data (output by the NanoSeq pipeline) to calculate the dinucleotide frequencies present, and then uses these values to correct your matrix of observed DBS counts according to the dinucleotide frequency in your data.
+This effectively maps your observed calls onto the frequency that would be expected in a normal diploid human genome.

-The script "dbs_for_nanoseq_input_generator.sh" can be used by users of the NanoSeq pipeline at the Wellcome Sanger Institute to gather the mutation files needed from the compute farm.
+The script "dbs_for_nanoseq_input_generator.sh" can be used by users of the NanoSeq pipeline at the Wellcome Sanger Institute to gather the mutation and ratio2genome files needed from the compute farm.
 This script assumes prior use of the nanoflow workflow to process the output data (not yet on github, will update).

 Example input data is provided in the directory 'example_data'.